dkondor/iterator_zip/README.md

 without having to create a container of std::pairs or similar.
 This is very similar to [zip_iterator in Boost](https://www.boost.org/doc/libs/1_66_0/libs/iterator/doc/zip_iterator.html), but with the addition that elements referenced by the iterator are modifiable, so algorithms that modify them will work.
 This is still experimental / work in progress.
+Note that this is probably not possible while satisfying the requirements of iterator concepts (mainly that reference types are actually a reference to value types), in practice it seems to work and it does not involve undefined behavior AFAIK.

 ### Usage
 This is a header-only library, include iterator_zip.h in your project and use the functionality.
 Note that it requires C++14.